SuperiorGAT: Graph Attention Networks for Sparse LiDAR Point Cloud Reconstruction in Autonomous Systems: Experimental Setup

-\subsection{Experimental Setup}
+\section{Experimental Setup}

-All experiments were conducted using the KITTI raw LiDAR dataset \cite{Geiger2013IJRR}, focusing on a residential driving sequence recorded with a Velodyne HDL-64E sensor operating at 10 Hz.
-The selected sequence contains 107 frames and represents a typical urban residential scenario.
-Each LiDAR scan provides three-dimensional point coordinates, from which approximately 50,000 points per frame were retained using stratified sampling to preserve the vertical beam structure.
+All experiments were conducted using two public autonomous driving LiDAR datasets: the KITTI raw dataset \cite{Geiger2013IJRR} and the nuScenes dataset \cite{nuScene}.
+These datasets were selected to evaluate the proposed method under different sensor configurations and scene characteristics.

-To simulate realistic sensor degradation, structured beam dropout was applied by removing every fourth LiDAR beam, resulting in approximately 25\% data loss per frame.
-This process introduces vertical sparsity that reflects common failure modes in cost-effective or degraded LiDAR systems.
-The dropout pattern was fixed and applied consistently across frames.
+For the KITTI dataset, experiments focused on a residential driving sequence recorded with a Velodyne HDL-64E sensor operating at 10~Hz.
+The selected sequence contains 200 frames and represents a typical urban residential scenario.
+Each LiDAR scan provides three-dimensional point coordinates, from which approximately 50{,}000 points per frame were retained using stratified sampling to preserve the vertical beam structure.

-Each sparse point cloud was represented as a graph using a $k$-nearest neighbor construction, where $k$ denotes the neighborhood size.
-Node features consisted of the spatial coordinates $(x, y)$, a masked $z$-coordinate (set to zero for dropped points), and the corresponding beam index.
-Graphs were constructed independently for each frame.
+In addition to the KITTI dataset, we evaluated the proposed framework on the nuScenes dataset \cite{nuScene} to assess robustness across LiDAR sensors with differing vertical resolutions. nuScenes is a large-scale autonomous driving dataset collected in urban environments using a Velodyne HDL-32E LiDAR sensor operating at 20 Hz, which provides 32 vertical scanning beams, half the vertical resolution of the KITTI sensor.

-To isolate the effectiveness of the architectural refinement, models were trained and evaluated independently per frame.
-Following the constraints established in our previous work \cite{awedat2025}, no temporal information, RGB data, or cross-frame learning was utilized in any experiment, ensuring the reconstruction relies purely on geometric graph dependencies within a single sweep..
+For nuScenes experiments, LiDAR frames were processed using the same pipeline applied to KITTI, with beam-aware graph construction and per-frame independent reconstruction.
+Due to the reduced number of vertical beams, structured beam dropout was applied proportionally by removing fixed subsets of beams to simulate degradation rates of 12.5\%, 25\%, and 37.5\%.
+This setting reflects realistic failure or sparsification scenarios commonly encountered in lower-cost LiDAR systems.

-All models were implemented using PyTorch and PyTorch Geometric.
-Performance was evaluated exclusively on the dropped points using root mean square error (RMSE) and Chamfer distance, along with per-frame inference time to assess computational efficiency.
+All models were evaluated using identical graph parameters and architectural configurations to those used in the KITTI experiments, including the same neighborhood size \(k\).
+Performance metrics were computed exclusively on the dropped points using RMSE in the vertical direction and geometric consistency measures.
+This cross-dataset evaluation allows direct comparison of reconstruction behavior under varying sensor resolutions while maintaining a consistent experimental protocol.
+Models are trained and evaluated independently on each dataset to ensure fair comparison under dataset-specific sensor configurations, without cross-dataset fine-tuning.

-\subsection{Results and Discussion}
+\section{Results and Discussion}